Amber Home Loans PPI Claim

 Amber Home Loans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Amber Home Loans.

-There are many examples of Amber Home Loans mis-selling PPI, some consumers were not even made aware by Amber Home Loans that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Amber Home Loans that it was optional.
+There are many examples of Amber Home Loans mis-selling PPI, some customers were not even made aware by Amber Home Loans that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Amber Home Loans that it was optional.